mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/04-formulas/4a-record-aggregations.md

 title: (a) Record Aggregation Formulas
 description:
 published: true
-date: 2022-02-24T18:19:25.832Z
+date: 2022-03-25T22:04:58.154Z
 tags:
 editor: markdown
 dateCreated: 2022-02-22T00:15:01.142Z
 ---

 These formulas aggregate the values of a single column across multiple records of the same type.
+These are used as aggregation types when a multi-record column is added to a query.

 # Count
 - **Data Type**: Integer